AdenChen27/AdenChen27.github.io/content/theory-reading-25.md

 hidemeta: true
 ---

+### June 14, 2025, 8:00 PM CDT:
+- Oscar presents: Hosios (1988) On the Efficiency of Matching and Related Models of Search and Bargaining

 ### June 7, 2025, 8:00 PM CDT:
-- Andreoni (1990) Impure Altruism and Donations to Public Goods
+- Alexandra presents: Andreoni (1990) Impure Altruism and Donations to Public Goods

 ### June 1, 2025, 8:00 PM CDT: